Moodle Course Roadmap Overview

 2. Organize the course content in a Moodle Project space, using a consistent structure for each section.
 (Using the Quick Start Course Shell can help you organize a course quickly.)

-3. Set dates and activity completion conditions for all required resources and activities.
+4. Set dates and activity completion conditions for all required resources and activities before creating a Course Roadmap activity.

-4. Read the Moodle Roadmap Instructor Guide for detailed steps to create a Roadmap activity.
+5. Read the Moodle Course Roadmap Instructor Guide for detailed steps to create a your Course Roadmap in Moodle.

-• Have two windows open, or use two monitors if possible, so that you can look at the contents of the course while configuring the Roadmap settings.
+• Have two windows open while editing, or use two monitors if possible, so that you can look at the contents of the course while configuring the Course Roadmap settings.

-• Use descriptive but concise information for titles and rollover text.
+• Be descriptive but concise in titles and rollover text to avoid a cluttered appearance.

-• Group multiple activities into Steps to streamline the appearance of the Roadmap.
+• Group multiple activities into Steps to streamline the appearance of the Course Roadmap.

 • Click “Save Configuration” often!

 • Test links carefully.
-(Beware of adding sections after starting a Roadmap configuration.)
+(Beware of adding sections after starting a Course Roadmap configuration.)

-• Provide a thorough explanation and demonstration of the Roadmap at the beginning of the semester.
-Emphasize using it throughout the semester.
+• Thoroughly explain and demonstrate the Course Roadmap to students at the beginning of the course and emphasize using it throughout the semester.

 Resources